Market

 Resolution passed by Nomination & Remuneration committee and Board at its meeting dated 23 December 2023 and the shareholders through postal ballot on 28 January 2024 had approved the ‘ZIM Laboratories Employee Stock Option Scheme 2023’ (“ESOS 2023”/ “Scheme”), to create, offer, issue, grant and allot from time to time, in one or more tranches, not exceeding 994,404 (Nine Lakhs Ninety-four Thousand Four Hundred and Four) employee stock options (“Options”) to the eligible employees of the Company and/or its subsidiary companies exercisable into not more than 994,404 (Nine Lakhs Ninety-four Thousand Four Hundred and Four) equity shares.

-During the year, the Nomination and Remuneration Committee in its meeting held on 13 April 2024 granted 687,257 options to the eligible employees of the Company and the subsidiary at an exercise price of ' 77.40.
+During the previous year, The Nomination and Remuneration Committee in its meeting held on 13 April 2024 granted 687,257 options to the eligible employees of the Company and the subsidiary at an exercise price of ' 77.40.
 Remaining options of 307,147 are available in the ESOP Pool to be granted to the employees of the Company and its subsidiaries.

 KYC IS ONE TIME EXERCISE WHILE DEALING IN SECURITIES MARKETS - ONCE KYC IS DONE THROUGH A SEBI REGISTERED INTERMEDIARY (BROKER, DP, MUTUAL FUND ETC.), YOU NEED NOT UNDERGO THE SAME PROCESS AGAIN WHEN YOU APPROACH ANOTHER INTERMEDIARY. | PREVENT UNAUTHORISED TRANSACTIONS IN YOUR ACCOUNT --> UPDATE YOUR MOBILE NUMBERS/EMAIL IDS WITH YOUR STOCK BROKER/DEPOSITORY PARTICIPANT.
 RECEIVE INFORMATION/ALERT OF YOUR TRANSACTIONS DIRECTLY FROM EXCHANGE/NSDL ON YOUR MOBILE/EMAIL AT THE END OF THE DAY ..........
 ISSUED IN THE INTEREST OF INVESTORS